For business owners, it’s a common question: Is budget better spent on Facebook ads or Google ads?

 How granular your targeting needs to be

-As we know too well, Facebook keeps an Everest-sized mountain of data on its users.
+Facebook keeps a mountain of data on its users.
 Even though it’s cut ties with third-party data collectors, the social network still allows advertisers access to a trove of audience information, which is primarily offered by users.

 What you’re advertising